 Recognizing the growing housing market in the Philippines, RLC continues to embark on building subdivisions through its Robinsons Homes brand.
 For families aspiring to own their first home or upgrade to a better abode and neighborhood, Robinsons Homes provides them themed, master planned, secure and gated horizontal subdivisions in key urbanized cities nationwide ideal to start the good life.
-In order to cater to varying market profiles, Robinsons Homes for socialized housing, Springdale for our affordable market segment, Brighton for our mid-cost development and Bloomfields for our high-end market.
+In order to cater to varying market profiles, Robinsons Homes launched its four sub-brands namely: Happy Homes for socialized housing, Springdale for our affordable market segment, Brighton for our mid-cost development and Bloomfields for our high-end market.

 It stands in close competition with ALI, FL and Vista Land (VL).
-Total assets and equity accounts of VL as of September 30, 2013 amounted to P84.9 Billion and P46.9 Billion, respectively.
+Total assets and equity accounts of VL as of September 30, 2013 amounted to \$\mathbb{P}84.9\$ Billion and \$\mathbb{P}46.9\$ Billion, respectively.